 With 504 plans, schools look at information about a student from a few different sources.
 One source might be a medical diagnosis.
 Schools might also look at the student’s grades, test scores and teacher recommendations.

-Parents or schools can request a 504 plan through the school district’s 504 coordinator, who may also be the IEP coordinator.
-(Ask the principal if you’re unsure who to contact.)
+Parents or schools can request a 504 plan through the school district’s 504 coordinator.
 The request must be made in writing.
 The school will then hold a meeting to decide if the child qualifies and what supports are appropriate.